Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 \subsubsection{Combination of Variables}

 Since many quantum programs have multiple input variables, it is also necessary to consider the combination of these variables during the testing process.
 Various combination coverage criteria between variables have been proposed for testing classical programs, such as All Combination Coverage (ACoC)~\cite{cohen1997aetg}, Each Choice Coverage (ECC)~\cite{ammann1994using}, Pair-wise Coverage (PWC)~\cite{burroughs1994improved}, and Base Choice Coverage (BCC)~\cite{ammann1994using,cohen1994automatic}.
 Obviously, these coverage criteria can be migrated into quantum program testing.
+The concrete choice of coverage criteria depends on the balance of accuracy and efficiency.
+For example, ACoC requires all possible combinations of all input variants, and thus, it is very accurate, but the cost is also high.
+ECC only requires the value of each equivalence class of each input variable exists in the input, and thus, it is fast but does not include all situations.
 Example~\ref{example:qftpart} demonstrates how to combine classical and quantum input variables and select a feasible set of test inputs based on appropriate criteria.
 By applying these coverage criteria in the testing process, we can ensure that the combinations of input variables are thoroughly tested, improving the quality and reliability of the quantum program.

 \begin{example} Equivalence class partitioning and combination for \texttt{QFT} program.

 The IO mark of the \texttt{QFT} program is: